zilishen/documentation/content/nms/admin-guides/configuration/configure-with-config.md

 ---
-title: "Configure Instance Manager with a Config File"
+title: "Configure NGINX Management Suite with nms.conf"
 date: 2022-12-14T09:01:18-08:00
 # Change draft status to false to publish doc.
 draft: false
 # Description
 # Add a short description (150 chars) for the doc.
 Include keywords for SEO.
 # The description text appears in search results and at the top of the doc.
-description: "Follow the steps in this guide to configure NGINX Management Suite Instance Manager with a config file."
+description: "Follow the steps in this guide to configure NGINX Management Suite with a configuration file."
 # Assign weights in increments of 100
-weight: 300
+weight: 1
 toc: true
 tags: [ "docs" ]
 # Create a new entry in the Jira DOCS Catalog and add the ticket ID (DOCS-<number>) below